SharePoint/sp-dev-docs/docs/spfx/toolchain/extending-webpack-in-build-pipeline.md

 * `loader-load-themed-styles`

 Writing loaders is a straightforward process which is [documented here](https://webpack.github.io/docs/loaders.html#writing-a-loader).

+> You can find more details on the Webpack loader from [webpack documentation](https://webpack.github.io/docs/loaders.html)

 ### Using the Markdown-loader package
 As an example, let's use the [markdown-loader package](https://www.npmjs.com/package/markdown-loader).
 It's a loader which allows you to reference an .md file and output it as HTML.